CodingItWrong/outsidein.dev/docs/why-agile.md

 # Why Agile?

-## What's the Problem
+## The Problem

 Few software projects go as smoothly as we would like.
-We plan how they will go.
-But what happens next?
+We plan how they will go, but what happens next?
 Nobody says it better than Sandi Metz:

 > Unfortunately, something will change.
 It always does.
 The customers didn’t know what they wanted, they didn’t say what they meant.
 You didn’t understand their needs, you’ve learned how to do something better.
 Even applications that are perfect in every way are not stable.
 The application was a huge success, now everyone wants more.
 Change is unavoidable.
 It is ubiquitous, omnipresent, and inevitable.
 >